 Kikkoman's score of 43 is higher than 99% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Kikkoman Corporation reported total greenhouse gas emissions of approximately 2,540,400,000 kg CO2e, comprising 82,400,000 kg CO2e from Scope 1, 80,000,000 kg CO2e from Scope 2, and 2,540,000,000 kg CO2e from Scope 3 emissions.
-This reflects the company's ongoing commitment to sustainability and climate action.
-Kikkoman has set ambitious targets to reduce its carbon footprint, committing to a 50.4% reduction in absolute Scope 1 and 2 greenhouse gas emissions by FY2031, using FY2019 as the baseline.
-Additionally, the company aims to achieve a 30% reduction in absolute Scope 3 emissions, specifically from purchased goods and services and upstream transportation and distribution, within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support global efforts to limit warming to 1.5°C. Kikkoman's emissions data and reduction commitments highlight its proactive approach to addressing climate change, reflecting a broader trend within the food and beverage processing sector towards enhanced sustainability practices.
+The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 50.4% by FY2031, using FY2019 as the baseline.
+Additionally, Kikkoman is targeting a 30% reduction in absolute Scope 3 emissions related to purchased goods and services, as well as upstream transportation and distribution, within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Kikkoman's commitment includes biogenic land-related emissions and removals from bioenergy feedstocks, reflecting a comprehensive approach to sustainability in the food and beverage processing sector.

 Access structured emissions data, company-specific emission factors, and source documents